aspose-pdf/Aspose.PDF-Documentation/en/net/basic-operations/set-privileges/_index.md

         DocumentPrivilege documentPrivilege = DocumentPrivilege.ForbidAll;
         // Only allow screen reading
         documentPrivilege.AllowScreenReaders = true;
-        // Encrypt the file with User and Owner password.
+        // Encrypt the file with User and Owner password
         // Need to set the password, so that once the user views the file with user password,
         // Only screen reading option is enabled document.Encrypt("user", "owner", documentPrivilege, CryptoAlgorithm.AESx128, false);
-        // Save updated document
+        // Save the document
         document.Save(dataDir + "SetPrivileges_out.pdf");
     }
 }